Open primary navigation menu

 • Use of a router constitutes a violation of this policy.

-Overall, users should be respectful and responsible as is appropriate to the mission of the College.
-Violation of the College’s computer use policy and/or misuse of college computing systems, hardware or software or other college-owned technologies are cause for disciplinary action, up to and including expulsion.
+Overall, users should be respectful and responsible as is appropriate to the mission of the University.
+Violation of the University’s computer use policy and/or misuse of university computing systems, hardware or software or other university-owned technologies are cause for disciplinary action, up to and including expulsion.